ryankueter/RTBlazorfied/README.md

     plaintext = await box.GetPlainTextAsync();
 ```

-The element reference also provides a method for restoring the text to the begining:
+The element reference also provides a method for restoring the text to the beginning:
 ```csharp
 box.Reinitialize();
 ```